MasonD552/Engineering-3-Notebook/README.md

 ### Reflection
+So the one thing that was challenging was setting up VS code so it would be able to run circuit python, and the library for the neopixel had to updated.
+So I had to look at the instruction on canvas and follow them in order to fix my problem.
+I learned that in order to update a library you need to get the up to date version and drop the specific file you need to update.
 What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
 Your ultimate goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.